 The meat was so tender and juicy and we all thought it was delicious!
 I really loved how simple this corned beef was to make, how great my house smelled all day long while it braised, and how wonderful it tasted without any fancy seasoning.
 The onions and garlic melted in your mouth amazing and the braising sauce was so flavorful.
 This may be my new go-to corned beef recipe.
 I paired this corned beef with my daughter’s favorite Irish side dish Colcannon along with some roasted carrots.

 Preheat the oven to 275 degrees.

-Heat a large Dutch oven braising pan with the olive oil over medium high heat.
+Heat a large Dutch oven braising pan with olive oil over medium-high heat.

 Discard the pickling packet.
 Rinse the corned beef thoroughly then dry well with paper towels.
 Season both sides of the corned beef very well with freshly cracked black pepper and garlic powder, to taste.
 Side Note: DO NOT season with salt!
 The beef has been soaked in a brine and will be very salty.

-Braise for 5-6 hours or until the meat is fall apart tender.
-Carefully remove from the braising pan and place on a cutting board.
+Braise for 5-6 hours or until the meat is fall-apart tender.
+Carefully remove it from the braising pan and place it on a cutting board.
 Let the meat sit for at least 5 minutes.

 While the meat is resting, remove as much fat from the top of the braising liquid with a spoon.
 Taste the liquid and if it’s too salty, add 1/4 cup of water, or more, until it tastes great.

 Cook over medium heat until heated through; taste and season with freshly cracked pepper, if needed.
 Serve the sauce on the side along with the onions and garlic, if desired.
 Enjoy.